Dr Clare Wilkinson

 Clare module leads two MSc science communication modules and provides contributions to a variety of other undergraduate and postgraduate programmes.

-Clare has supervised over 30 MSc projects to completion, as well as over 20 undergraduate dissertations, and was nominated for UWE Graduate Development Programme Tutor of the year in 2011.
+Clare has supervised over 30 MSc projects to completion, as well as over 20 undergraduate dissertations, and was nominated for the UWE Bristol Graduate Development Programme Tutor of the year in 2011.

 Clare also supervises PhD and DPhil students:

 - 2019 – present Helen Whitfield Williams – Understanding the role of Clinical Engineering: Workforce development and Training - Supervisory Team.

 - 2017 – present David Judge – Visualising impact: Engaging visitors with complex science and environmental issues (in partnership with the Eden Project) – Director of Studies.

 - 2014 – present Achintya Rao – Exploration of factors that shape attitudes towards outreach within the particle physics research community.
 Funded by the CERN Doctoral Student Programme – Supervisory Team.

 - 2016 – Laura Fogg Rogers (Completed) - Learning from engagement: exploring preferences for and cultures of science communication at live science events – Supervisory Team.

 - 2013 – 2017 Wilasinnee Triyarat (Completed) – Factors affecting engagement with informal science learning in Thailand: A regional perspective.
 Funded by the Royal Thai Government – Director of Studies.

 - 2010 – 2015 Supara Kamolpattana (Completed) – Science Museum Explainer Training: Exploring factors that influence visitor-explainer interactions.
 Funded by the Royal Thai Government – Director of Studies.